dbjwhs/thorac/README.md

 ---

-It was Marrka who arrived just before the rest, or was it that the Utorac was there sooner then one would have hoped.
-He seemed to not be moving, yet, he was closer then they realized when they launched their attack.
+It was Marrka who arrived just before the rest, or was it that the Utorac was there sooner than one would have hoped.
+He seemed not to be moving, yet he was closer than they realized when they launched their attack.

 Gods!
-Marrka was down, did he stumble?
+Marrka was down.
+Did he stumble?
 Or did the Utorac strike him?
-A pause, and with it life was replaced with death.
-For before Arak could understand what was happening he stood alone, too close to the seemingly motionless Utorac who stared deeply into his eyes.
+A pause, and with it, life was replaced with death.
+For before Arak could understand what was happening, he stood alone, too close to the seemingly motionless Utorac who stared deeply into his eyes.
 This brought to Arak not fear, but hopelessness.
-Around him laid his brothers, joining their gods with prayers from some, and cries from others.
+Around him lay his brothers, joining their gods with prayers from some, and cries from others.

-Arak knew he would lay with his god before he released his breath.
+Arak knew he would lie with his god before he released his breath.
 His sword started to drop, and it did, but just.
 Arak looked down and was surprised to see the Utorac's wonderful sword holding his in place.
-As he looked up his breath escaped.
+As he looked up, his breath escaped.

-He lay amongst his brothers with his gods voices calling.
+He lay amongst his brothers with his god's voices calling.
 So tired, it was time, embrace me, for in your eyes I see my peace, and so passed Arak.

 ---